William Armstrong was a nineteenth century engineer and industrialist

 When and Where was he Born?

 26th November 1810, 9 Pleasant Row, (Falconer Street), Shieldfield, Newcastle-upon-Tyne, England.

-William Armstrong’s father William was the owner of a corn merchants business on the Newcastle Quayside who originally came from Wreay near Carlisle in Cumbria.
-He was particularly interested in Mathematics and Natural history and was a member of the Literary and Philosophical Society.
-His mother was called Ann.
+William Armstrong’s father, also William, was the owner of a corn merchant business on the Newcastle Quayside.
+He originally came from Wreay near Carlisle in Cumbria.
+William senior was particularly interested in mathematics and natural history and was a member of the Literary and Philosophical Society in Newcastle.
+His mother was called Anne.

-Various schools in Tyneside and then a Grammar School in Bishop Auckland, County Durham.
-Articled to a Solicitor at the insistence of his father but became an Engineer instead.
+Armstrong went to the Royal Grammar School in Newcastle and then a grammar school in Bishop Auckland, County Durham.
+He became articled to a solicitor at the insistence of his father but became an engineer instead.

 Chronology/Biography of William Armstrong: